-1 I commend President Trump for thinking about space in a 2 more assertive and organized way, but I think the witnesses will not be surprised.
-What I have been saying about this 3 4 idea is that, first -- and it is appropriate for this 5 committee -- we must focus on the readiness of the existing 6 military services, which I think everybody recognizes has 7 plummeted over the last several years, so that they are 8 fully ready to do what the President and the American people 9 expect of them.
-And while I understand that the desire to 10 talk about the Space Force today might be pressing, I 11 believe that the chairman of the full committee intends to 12 address this topic as kind of a full committee issue as well 13 at some point.
-14 So, again, I want to thank the witnesses.
-Your prepared statements will be entered into the record.
-And we 15 16 respectfully request that you keep your opening remarks in the vicinity of 5 minutes.
-Secretary Wilson, we will begin 17 18 with you.
-19

-STATEMENT OF HON.
-HEATHER A. WILSON, SECRETARY OF THE AIR FORCE

-Ms. Wilson: Thank you, Mr. Chairman, and I will just 3 4 summarize my opening remarks from my written statement.
-5 America is building a more lethal and ready Air Force, and the predictable and increased funding levels that came б 7 from the United States Congress have helped tremendously in helping move us in that direction.
-And I wanted to 8 personally thank you for your leadership and your support of 9 10 restoring the funding for national security and giving us 11 some certainty.

-12 The National Defense Strategy recognizes that we are in 13 a more competitive and dangerous international security 14 environment than we have experienced in decades.
-So the 15 restoration of the force, the restoration of the readiness 16 of the force to win any fight any time has to be job one for 17 all of us.

-18 So what does that mean and what has the Air Force been 19 doing?

-Last spring, we gathered together 50 airmen from around the world and seconded them away in a basement room in the Pentagon for almost 6 weeks to drill into the readiness challenges that we face, how do we measure readiness, how do we resource readiness, how can we recover readiness more guickly, and give us a plan to be able to implement.
+- 1 STATEMENT OF HON.
+HEATHER A. WILSON, SECRETARY OF THE - 2 AIR FORCE - 3 Ms. Wilson: Thank you, Mr. Chairman, and I will just - 4 summarize my opening remarks from my written statement. - 5 America is building a more lethal and ready Air Force, - 6 and the predictable and increased funding levels that came - 7 from the United States Congress have helped tremendously in - 8 helping move us in that direction.
+And I wanted to - 9 personally thank you for your leadership and your support of - 10 restoring the funding for national security and giving us - 11 some certainty. - 12 The National Defense Strategy recognizes that we are in - 13 a more competitive and dangerous international security - 14 environment than we have experienced in decades.
+So the - 15 restoration of the force, the restoration of the readiness - of the force to win any fight any time has to be job one for - 17 all of us. - 18 So what does that mean and what has the Air Force been - 19 doing? - Last spring, we gathered together 50 airmen from around - 21 the world and seconded them away in a basement room in the - 22 Pentagon for almost 6 weeks to drill into the readiness - 23 challenges that we face, how do we measure readiness, how do - 24 we resource readiness, how can we recover readiness more - 25 quickly, and give us a plan to be able to implement.